twisteroidambassador/ptadapter/README.md

 `PluggableTransportClientTCPAdapter` runs PT executable as a client and additionally handles SOCKS reverse proxying, accepting plaintext traffic directly on a TCP address:port.

-`code-example.py` is provided as a usage sample of the ServerAdapter and ClientTCPAdapter. `config-example.json` is the accompanying config file.
-Just drop a binary of `obfs4proxy` in the same directory and run `python3 code-example.py config-example.json`. `obfs3` and `obfs4` tunnels will be established between server 127.0.0.1:7000 and clients 127.0.0.1:8000/8001/8002.

 # obfs4-standalone-tunnel